Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

 \subsection{Adding a constant component in the flux at late times}

 In the case of GW170817, the high viewing angle preference mainly arise at late times, where there is a flux excess.
-This is either due to some missing emission at late times in the jet model itself, or due to a new component becoming visible, like a kilonova afterglow or the emission from a long-lived pulsar \citep{Troja2020, Hajela2019, Piro2018}.
-If a flux additive component is included in the fit, indeed the jet viewing angle slightly decreases (as the jet opening angle), see for example \citet{troja2021, Balasubramanian2021, Hajela2022, Wang2023}, Ryan et al (in prep).
+This is either due to some missing emission at late times in the jet model itself, or due to a new component becoming visible, like a kilonova afterglow or the emission from a long-lived pulsar, in the former case we expect to see a rising flux in future observations, in the latter a constant flux \citep{Troja2020, Hajela2019, Piro2018}.
+If a flux additive component is included in the fit, indeed the jet viewing angle slightly decreases, see for example \citet{troja2021, Balasubramanian2021, Hajela2022, Wang2023, Ryan2023}.

 We fit the same data set in Fig.\,\ref{Fig:lightcurve_gw170817}, adding a constant flux component of the type $F_{\nu} = F_{\nu, \rm agpy} + 10^{c}$, where $F_{\nu, \rm agpy}$ is the flux predicted by \afterglowpy and $c$ is a parameter in the fit.
 This is done only at late times and at all frequencies.
 The $c$ parameter has three possible values, depending on the frequency: $c_{\rm radio}$, with a uniform prior in [-3.5,-2], $c_{\rm optical}$ with a uniform prior in [-5.5, -4.5] and $c_{\rm X-rays}$, with uniform prior in [-8, -7].